 Medicare-covered preventive services were exempted from deductibles and the co-pay was eliminated.

-Insurance companies must prove they spent at least 80 percent of the premium payments on medical services, rather than on things like advertising and executive salaries.
+Insurance companies must prove they spent at least 80% of the premium payments on medical services, rather than on things like advertising and executive salaries.
 Those that didn't were required to provide rebates to policyholders.

 States were funded to require health insurance companies to submit justification for all rate hikes.

 Funds were expanded to increase the number of doctors and nurses, and more community health centers.
 That's enough to double the number of patients they can treat in the next five years.

 Additional taxes were assessed on the 1 million people who make more than $200,000 and on the 4 million couples filing jointly who made more than $250,000.
-Specifically, they paid a total of 2.35 percent Medicare taxes on income above the threshold.
-This percentage is an increase from the previous 1.45 percent.
-They also paid 3.8 percent Medicare taxes on the lesser of (a) dividends, capital gains, rent and royalties; (b) income above the threshold.
+Specifically, they paid a total of 2.35% Medicare taxes on income above the threshold.
+This percentage is an increase from the previous 1.45%.
+They also paid 3.8% Medicare taxes on the lesser of (a) dividends, capital gains, rent and royalties; (b) income above the threshold.
 Obamacare taxes instituted many changes to the tax law.

 Families in most states could start shopping on the health insurance exchanges beginning October 1, 2013.
 Businesses with fewer than 50 employees started in November.

 2014.
 Health insurance coverage bought through the exchanges began.
-Medicaid eligibility was expanded to include those with incomes up to 133 percent of the Federal poverty level.
+Medicaid eligibility was expanded to include those with incomes up to 133% of the federal poverty level.
 That's $31,720.50 for a family of four.
-New subsidies became available for those with incomes up to 400 percent of the poverty level.
+New subsidies became available for those with incomes up to 400% of the poverty level.
 This refers to earnings of $95,400 for a family of four.